shellieD/non-divisible-subset/README.md

 ``

 Once the loop is completed and all conditions are met, the subset is returned which gives us the maximum length of an array where given a set of distinct integers the sum of any 2 numbers in S is not evenly divisible by k.

+In the example used, the printed result would be 3.